Holiday - National Tooth Fairy Day

 National Tooth Fairy Day

 National Tooth Fairy Day is an annual American holiday dedicated to the tooth fairy.
 This mythological creature is popular in many countries around the world.
-The celebration of this day is dedicated not only to the arrival of the fairy to pick up the baby’s baby teeth under the pillow and leave a gift there, but also to the maintenance of oral health.
-The holiday is celebrated on February 28.
+The celebration of this day is dedicated not only to the arrival of the fairy to pick up the baby’s teeth under the pillow and leave a gift there but also to maintaining oral health.

 History

-Celebrating National Tooth Fairy Day allows you to cement your belief in a magical being and give your children a holiday.
-Researchers claim that the image of the fairy first appears in English written sources dating back to the 13th century.
+Celebrating National Tooth Fairy Day allows you to strengthen your belief in a magical being and give your children a special day.
+Researchers claim that the image of the fairy first appeared in English written sources dating back to the 13th century.

-In the United States, the popularization of the tooth fairy image began in 1908.
-Then author L. Brown wrote an article in which she suggested an effective way for parents to get their children to part with their teeth falling out.
-Of course, they had to be told about who the tooth fairy was, and that for every tooth that fell out, she would bring 5 cents (you could use a gift).
-Such an idea quickly spread.
+In the United States, the popularization of the tooth fairy began in 1908 when author L. Brown wrote an article suggesting an effective way for parents to encourage their children to part with their falling teeth.
+Parents were to tell them about the tooth fairy, who would bring 5 cents (or another gift) for every lost tooth.
+This idea quickly spread.

 In 1927, E. W. Arnold wrote a children’s play about this fairy creature.
-As a result, the tooth fairy’s popularity spread around the world, and many children wait for her arrival when their baby teeth fall out.
+As a result, the tooth fairy’s popularity spread worldwide, and many children eagerly await her arrival when their baby teeth fall out.
 This tradition is still actively supported today.

 Interesting facts

-• It is known that the Vikings wore milk teeth as a necklace and considered them as a talisman.
-They brought good luck and guarded against evil.
+• It is known that the Vikings wore milk teeth as necklaces and considered them talismans.
+They were believed to bring good luck and protect against evil.

-• In today’s reality, there are more and more cases where baby teeth do not fall out without being replaced by molar teeth.
-They are commonly attributed to the evolutionary development of humans related to the peculiarities of human eating behavior.
+• More and more cases are emerging where baby teeth do not fall out and are not replaced by molar teeth.
+This phenomenon is attributed to the evolutionary development of humans related to dietary changes.

 • Natural tooth enamel is stronger than steel.
-Approximate service life, built by nature – 60 years.
-Scientists were able to create implants that can only last 15 years.
+Its approximate service life, as designed by nature, is 60 years.
+Scientists have created implants that can last only 15 years.

 How to celebrate

-Read National Tooth Fairy Day’s tales of the “Tooth Fairy,” delving deeper into this fabulous creature.
-If you have young children, then adopt the tradition of rewarding children for the loss of their first baby teeth.
-Make them believe in miracles!
+On National Tooth Fairy Day, read tales of the “Tooth Fairy” to delve deeper into this magical creature.
+If you have young children, adopt the tradition of rewarding them for losing their first baby teeth and make them believe in miracles!

 Spread the word on social media.
 Ask other users if they support the tooth fairy tradition.

-When is National Tooth Fairy Day Celebrated in 2024?
+When is National Tooth Fairy Day in 2025?

-National Tooth Fairy Day is dedicated to celebrating success.
-It has always been observed annually on February 28 and on August 22.
+National Tooth Fairy Day is observed on February 28 each year and on August 22.

 Observations